How Much Does A Wedding DJ Cost?

 A portion of a wedding DJ’s cost is delegated towards business upkeep.
 This cost includes maintaining equipment and music, renewing licenses to operate within certain venues and districts, and, most importantly, vendor insurance.
 Your wedding vendors must be insured.
 This insurance protects you, the vendor, and the site should property or personal injury occur due to your vendor’s equipment.

-A recent example of why couples should book a wedding DJ who maintains business credentials, contracts, and licenses: During the 2020 COVID-19 Pandemic, many couples who opted to go with unlicensed and uninsured DJs saw their entertainment investment all but vanish when it came time to discuss refunds and postponements.
+Here is a recent example of why couples should book a wedding DJ who maintains business credentials, contracts, and licenses.
+During the 2020 Coronavirus Pandemic, couples who chose to book unlicensed and uninsured DJs saw their wedding investment vanish.
+Especially when it came time to discuss refunds and postponements.
 No one was prepared for the global pandemic that rocked the wedding world.
 However, those that held their wedding DJ to a higher standard experienced great communication from their vendor, receiving comforting workarounds, and return of payment for services that had not yet been rendered.

 When Should I Book My Wedding DJ?